 The Committee is formed of 11 experts, who serve in an individual capacity and are elected for a term of five years by the Executive Council.

-Some of the ways NGOs and associations will be allowed to participate They are appointed by the Assembly of Heads of States and Government of the African Union.
+They are appointed by the Assembly of Heads of States and Government of the African Union.
 In contrast to the African Commission on Human and People's Rights, Committee Experts may not be re-elected.
 Click here for a list of current members.